Quantum Invariants and Fiberedness: Expansions at roots of unity

-given by the power series expansion at $h=0$.
-We naturally extend the latter to $\Z[q^{\pm 1}][[x]]$, where we identify $q$ with $1+h$.
-We review the relation between the $F_K$ invariant and the MMR expansion of a knot $K$.
+In this section, we implicitly identify rational functions in $x$ with their Laurent expansions at $x = 0$, and similarly Laurent polynomials in $q$ with their power series in $h := q-1$ at $h=0$.
+We recall the relation between the $F_K$ invariant and the Melvin--Morton--Rozansky (MMR) expansion of a knot $K$.

 \begin{theorem}[{\cite[Thm.\!
 2]{Park21}}] Let $K$ be a nice knot.
-Then the expansion of the (unnormalized) $F_K(x,q)$ series at $q=1$ coincides with the Melvin--Morton--Rozansky expansion of the colored Jones polynomial at $x = 0$:
+Then, the expansion of the (unnormalized) $F_K(x,q)$ series at $q=1$ coincides with the Melvin--Morton--Rozansky expansion of the colored Jones polynomial at $x = 0$:

 \end{theorem}